 How to Make Yellow Basmati Rice

-For almost as long as I can remember, I’ve enjoyed eating java rice, which is a traditional kind of yellow rice made by adding turmeric.
-It originated in SouthEast Asia and has a very unique taste and aroma.
+I’ve enjoyed eating java rice, a traditional variation of yellow rice that includes turmeric, for almost as long as I can remember.
+It originated in Southeast Asia and has a very unique taste and aroma.
 Many people also swear that it has amazing health benefits but, then again, rice is generally a very healthy dish in any case.

 How to Add Saffron to Basmati Rice